MrCMS/Ecommerce/README.md

 -----------
 	* Custom stock messages for in/out of stock
 	* Brand search page and search
-	* URL Generator configuation for products/brands/categories
+	* URL Generator configuration for products/brands/categories
 	* Review score can be viewed on product card
 	* E-tag admin
 	* My account pages broken down into: details, change password, orders, reviews, rewards, addresses